alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 ---
 layout: guidance
 title: Get a licence to export law enforcement and torture goods
-summary: You must have a licence to export goods that could be used to cause cruel, inhuman or degrading treatment to people.
+summary: You must have a licence to export goods that could be used to cause cruel, inhumane or degrading treatment to people.
 permalink: /guidance/get-a-licence-to-export-law-enforcement-and-torture-goods.html
 topic:
   name: Exporting and doing business abroad